asiam9/sails_angular_app/README.md

 - Creating `gulp tasks` to inject JS/CSS files and add to */temp* folder
 - add *vendorInject:js* and :cs to pull from bower
 - setup gulp `watch` task to rebuild on any changes made to directories + *livereload*

+# Authorization - Satellizer
+- > bower install satellizer --save
+- set up a *PROXY*       (alt to CORS)
+- - anything started with /api will trigger proxy so frontend server will bounce request to backend domain
+- - set up in gulpfile.js in 'serve' - 'webserver' object
+- backend/api/controllers  --  add *login* function to UserController
+- paste in satellizer Twitter node auth example
+- new *config* file inside /service
+- npm install `request jwt-simple moment` --save
+- copy over Model attributes and adjust for 'waterline' ORM
+- - adjust step 5a in UserController and add *createToken* function
+- new *PostController* and 'tweet' function
+- npm install twit --save      -> add to tweet function
+- add twitterSecret, twitterToken to model and update `UserController` + authenticateUrl
+- backend/config/policies - uncomment Line 29 change to false to protect routes
+- api/policies/ - jwtAuth.js  -  decrypting JWT and extracting the userId -- add functions to policies

+# Styling
+- Bootstrap, DateTime, Create a Post, Post List
+- using Sandstone from [Bootswatch](http://bootswatch.com) CSS
+- add 'message' object to *$scope.tweet* and log this in PostController